MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Observability-for-AI.md

 ISVs need to consider the best route for measuring these qualities, whether they choose manual evaluation or AI-assisted metrics with a human in the loop for final validation.

 No matter how you evaluate it, you also likely need preexisting datasets to compare your prompt responses to.
-These preperations can mean more work during development of your application as you identify an ideal response to common prompt topics.
+These preparations can mean more work during development of your application as you identify an ideal response to common prompt topics.

 ## Responsible AI